verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/ingress-trait.md

 ---
 title: "IngressTrait"
 linkTitle: "IngressTrait"
-description: "An overview of the Kubernetes resources Verrazzano creates for an OAM IngressTrait"
+description: "Review the Kubernetes resources Verrazzano creates for an OAM IngressTrait"
 weight: 5
 draft: false
 ---

-Verrazzano will generate the following Kubernetes resources for an [IngressTrait]({{< relref "/docs/applications/oam/traits/ingress/ingress.md" >}}):
+Verrazzano generates the following Kubernetes resources for an [IngressTrait]({{< relref "/docs/applications/oam/traits/ingress/ingress.md" >}}):
-* networking.istio.io/v1beta1/VirtualService - implements the `rules` portion of the IngressTrait
+* networking.istio.io/v1beta1/VirtualService - Implements the `rules` portion of the IngressTrait.
-* networking.istio.io/v1beta1/Gateway - defines the ingress for traffic management for the application running within the Istio mesh
+* networking.istio.io/v1beta1/Gateway - Defines the ingress for traffic management for the application running within the Istio mesh.
-* security.istio.io/v1/AuthorizationPolicy - authorization policy to secure access to the application
+* security.istio.io/v1/AuthorizationPolicy - The authorization policy to secure access to the application.
-* v1/Secret for the Gateway - credential for server TLS settings
+* v1/Secret for the Gateway - The credential for the server TLS settings.

-For example, the IngressTrait below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
+For example, the following IngressTrait is defined for the component, `hello-helidon-component`, of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
 ```
 apiVersion: oam.verrazzano.io/v1alpha1
 kind: IngressTrait